What On Earth’s Open-Minded Listening? (And How to Do It)

 But do we listen in an open-minded way?

 If you want to boost your bonhomie and ditch narrow thinking, you can adopt listening with an open mind.

 The pitfalls of being a closed-minded listener

 Many of us are poor listeners.
 We enter conversations with plans.
-We expect to have our say and inspire others to agree with us; if they disagree, we choose to argue with them and attempt to sway their opinions.
+We expect to have our say and inspire others to agree with us; if they disagree, we argue with them and attempt to sway their opinions.

 Even if you are a kind, sympathetic person who wants to be open-minded, your task is hard.

 Some folks imagine everyone needs to think like them and believe what they believe.
 If you’re not careful, you could fall into the same trap.

 Notice what you think the next time somebody disagrees with you, and you’ll be more aware of your attitude.
 If you’re like most people, you’ll get defensive.
 With raised hackles, you’ll prepare for an attack.